 A. Bernard Guekguezian is a highly experienced trial attorney who has obtained winning jury verdicts in dozens of trials involving claims of death or catastrophic injury throughout the trial courts of Massachusetts.
 He concentrates in medical malpractice, product liability, toxic torts, and personal injury.
-Bernie is regional counsel (New England) for a national company in the asbestos litigation, and counsel in Massachusetts and Rhode Island to a number of other national companies in the asbestos litigation.
+Bernie is National Coordinating Counsel for a company in the asbestos litigation, and counsel in Massachusetts and Rhode Island to a number of other national companies in the asbestos litigation.
 He is also trial counsel in the Northeast for a national company in product liability litigation.
 Bernie has also obtained multimillions of dollars in settlements on behalf of individuals who have suffered personal injury.
-Bernie has served as trial counsel in cases venued in Massachusetts, Rhode Island, New Hampshire, Connecticut, New York, Pennsylvania, and Hawaii.Bernie has also served as an instructor for MCLE training programs in trial advocacy.
+Bernie has served as trial counsel in cases venued in Massachusetts, Rhode Island, New Hampshire, Connecticut, Maine, New York, Pennsylvania, and Hawaii.Bernie has also served as an instructor for MCLE training programs in trial advocacy.
 He has also been an invited speaker to a number of attorney groups on issues related to trial advocacy and strategy.

 In September 2019, Bernie was inducted as a Fellow of the American College of Trial Lawyers.
 Founded in 1950, the College is composed of the best of the trial bar from the United States and Canada.
 Fellowship in the College is extended by invitation only and only after careful investigation, to those experienced trial lawyers of diverse backgrounds, who have mastered the art of advocacy and whose professional careers have been marked by the highest standards of ethical conduct, professionalism, civility and collegiality.
 Membership in the College cannot exceed one percent of the total lawyer population for any state or province.